The Olivier Giscard d’Estaing Library (OGEL) is the one of the leading structural units of the University.

-The OGEL is located in a separate building on the University campus and can serve up to 400 students at a time.
-OGEL facilities include public reading areas for the library’s circulating collection and for reference, periodicals, and reserves materials; two independent study laboratories with computer and multimedia workstations, which provide access to electronic resources.
+The OGEL is located in a separate building on the University campus and can serve up to 350 students at a time.
+Library facilities include public reading areas for the library’s circulating collection and for reference, periodicals, and reserves materials.
+The electronic resources can be accessed in two independent study laboratories with computer workstations.

-The OGEL librarians are available to assist students with finding and evaluating the information in the available resources`
+The OGEL librarians are always glad to assist patrons with finding the necessary information in the available resources.

 KIMEP Identification Card

-If a student or faculty member has found an item in the catalog that has been checked out by another patron, he or she may request that the library issue a recall notice to the patron who has this item.
+If a student or faculty member has found an item in the catalog that has been checked out by another patron, he or she may request that the library issue a recall notice to the patron who has this item on loan.
 Within three days of receiving such notice the person notified must return the material to the library.
-Failure to return a recalled item on time will incur overdue fines of 780 tenge per day until the item is returned, and the current replacement cost of the item if not returned within 7 days of the recall notice due date.
+Failure to return a recalled item on time will incur overdue fines of 1100 KZT per day until the item is returned, and the current replacement cost of the item if not returned within 7 days of the recall notice due date.

 Reference and Periodicals